liquity/bold/README.md

 - Are performed directly via the shut down branch’s `TroveManager`, and they only affect that branch.
 They are not routed across branches.
 - Charge no redemption fee
 - Pay a slight collateral bonus of 2% to the redeemer.
-That is, in exchange for every 1 BOLD redeemed, the redeemer receives $1.02 worth of the LST collateral.
+  - **Liquity v2**: For every 1 BOLD redeemed, the redeemer receives $1.02 worth of the LST collateral
+  - **Mento v3**: For every 1 mFX redeemed, the redeemer receives 1.02x the FX rate worth of USDm (e.g., 1 mGBP at GBP/USD=1.25 redeems for 1.25 × 1.02 = 1.275 USDm)
 - Do not redeem Troves in order of interest rate.
 Instead, the redeemer passes a list of Troves to redeem from.
 - Do not create Zombie Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.